 2 | Michael Schumacher | 91 |

 When he first stepped into a Formula 1 car, the paddock knew this guy was special.
-But when he took his first victory in Canada in 2007, no one expected what would follow.
-Lewis Hamilton has stormed to a record 99 victories, and is expected to be the first driver to break triple figures in 2021.
-An extraordinary feat: not only to amass such a number of wins, but to win a race in every season of competition.
+But when Lewis Hamilton took his first victory in Canada in 2007, no one expected what would follow.
+Lewis Hamilton stormed to a record 104 victories.
+Red Bull’s Flying Dutchman may have stemmed the flow of victories, but Hamilton has demonstrated in 2024 that he still has what it takes to reach the top step…

 Schumacher’s 91 wins came mostly with Ferrari, including a near-perfect year in 2002.
-He took 11 victories, five 2nd place finished and a single third place.
-Sebastian Vettel’s record with Red Bull and his title pushes with Ferrari earn him third-spot, just above former McLaren teammates Prost and Senna.
+He took 11 victories, five 2nd place finished and a single 3rd place.
+Sebastian Vettel’s record with Red Bull, and his title pushes with Ferrari, earn him the fourth spot.

 Most Grand Prix Victories (constructor)